-In addition to our work with veterans and artists, we strive – as spokespersons in the veteran’s community and in our endeavors as artists – to highlight issues of concern to veterans and their families.
+Where possible, USVAA strives – as spokespersons in the veteran’s community and in our endeavors as artists – to address issues of concern to veterans and their families via artistic endeavors and platforms.
 These issues include the transition from military to civilian life, education, employment, the effects of wartime and military service injuries such as PTSD, TBI and Military Sexual Trauma (MST) and homelessness among veterans.

 Keith Jeffreys – USA (5th SFG[A])